Laws to help grow a 24 hour economy

 - 14 January 2020: First stage of liquor law changes start.

-- 1 February 2020: NSW Government announces an Industry Advisory Group will be created and a 24-hour Economy Strategy developed.
+- 1 February 2020: NSW Government announces it will develop a 24-hour Economy Strategy.

 - 4 May to 28 June 2020: The consultation period for the Liquor Amendment (24-hour Economy) Bill 2020.